When to Drink Pink Salt Water for Maximum Fat Loss & Hydration (Science-Backed Timing Guide 2025)

 Mixing with Salty or Processed Foods

-Pair pink salt water with a whole-foods diet.
+When you drink pink salt water, pair it with a whole-foods diet.
 Avoid consuming it alongside highly processed or salty meals to prevent sodium spikes.

 Using Regular Table Salt Instead of Himalayan Pink Salt